tst-race/race-quickstart/README.md

 </details>

+___Prepare Failure / Hang:___ If you are having problems with _prepare_ failing or hanging forever, check that `Settings -> USB Preferences -> USE USB FOR` is set to `File transfer` - this appears to be set to `No data transfer` when connecting to OSX hosts in particular and will prevent RIB from automatically installing the RACE daemon and app.

-___Note:___ If you are having problems, with the _connect_ step failing or hanging forever, it is very likely a network issue.
+___Connect Failure / Hang:___ If you are having problems with the _connect_ step failing or hanging forever, it is very likely a network issue.
 We suggest continuing without the Android client for now, and digging further later using our [Android bridged deployment troubleshooting tips](https://github.com/tst-race/race-in-the-box/blob/2.6.0/documentation/how-to/deployment-setup/android-bridged.md).